Anna Dominiczak: Career and research

-The centre aims to create a multidisciplinary research environment of internationally recognised cardiovascular research groups, and is connected to the University's Medical School and Glasgow Biomedical Research Centre.
-In 2010, she was appointed Regius Professor of Medicine at the university, the first woman to hold this post.

 Dominiczak has been described as "a bona fide trailblazer in cardiovascular science and medicine", and one of "the country's most eminent scientists".
 Since 2010, she has held the position of Regius Professor of Medicine at the University of Glasgow – the first woman to hold this post.
 In the same year, the University of Glasgow underwent a major restructure with four colleges replacing nine faculties.
 The largest of the four is the College of Medical, Veterinary and Life Sciences (MVLS).
-Prof Dominiczak was appointed as the first Head of MVLS and as a University Vice Principal in 2010, positions she holds to this day.
+Prof Dominiczak was appointed as the first Head of MVLS and as a University Vice Principal in 2010, and held this role until 2020.
 Under her continued directorship, by the end of 2018, MVLS had 2300 staff, 6,000 students, £230 million turnover and £120 million research income annually.

 Dominiczak was instrumental in fundraising in excess of £90m in order to bring university research facilities to the Queen Elizabeth University Hospital campus in Glasgow.
 She oversaw the development of key buildings, the Teaching and Learning Centre and the £32m Imaging Centre of Excellence (ICE), which is a hub for Precision Medicine innovation and the site of the UK's first 7Tesla MRI scanner in a clinical setting.

 The University site at the Queen Elizabeth University Hospital is also home to a Clinical Research Facility and the 22,000sq feet Clinical Innovation Zone, which houses a range of Precision Medicine-focused companies and research initiatives.
 Dominiczak's vision to see Scotland leading the way in Precision Medicine innovation and delivery, has been key to the make-up and structure of these buildings and centres.
-Her vision, to follow a Triple Helix approach to collaboration, sees NHS, industry and academia brought together under one roof in order to work closely together to bring more efficient solutions to health problems for both patients and the NHS.
+Her vision, to follow a triple helix approach to collaboration, sees NHS, industry and academia brought together under one roof in order to work closely together to bring more efficient solutions to health problems for both patients and the NHS.

-From 2013 to 2015, Dominiczak was president of the European Society of Hypertension and was instrumental in bringing the joint meeting of the International Society of Hypertension and the European Society of Hypertension to Glasgow in 2020, where it will be held at the Scottish Exhibition Centre.
+From 2013 to 2015, Dominiczak was president of the European Society of Hypertension and was instrumental in bringing the joint meeting of the International Society of Hypertension and the European Society of Hypertension to Glasgow in 2021, where it was held at the Scottish Exhibition Centre.